fanatid/notes/2019-09-27-node-promise-leaking/README.md

 As you can see from `startLoop` function `activePromise` can be used twice in two different `Promise.race` per one iteration.
 In first *race* we call `activePromise.then()`, i.e. create new `Promise` from `activePromise` which will be resolved with `sym`.
 On each iteration.

-Service worked with this loop a lot of time, but when I tried implement context package for public usage I go carefully through code and realized that each time I add resolve function to `Promise` which never will be resolved, what this mean?
-That means that our object growing endlessly.
+Service worked with this loop a lot of time, but when I tried to implement context package for public usage I go carefully through code and realized that each time I add resolve function to `Promise` which never will be resolved, what this mean?
+That means that our objects growing endlessly.
 That means that application can use less and less memory with each iteration for other objects and in the end can fail with `out of memory`.

 ### We need to go deeper

 Then I though how *Promise* work in V8?
-Is `Promise.race` is safe to use?
+Is `Promise.race` safe to use?
 Maybe there some hacks which I can use?

 First I was need to find where `Promise` is built in V8, this is done in [src/init/bootstrapper.cc#L2298](https://github.com/nodejs/node/blob/v12.11.0/deps/v8/src/init/bootstrapper.cc#L2298).
 Here is `Promise.race` lines: